Ed94/gencpp/Readme.md

 ### *WHAT IS NOT PROVIDED*

-* Lambdas
-* RTTI
 * Exceptions
 * Execution statement validation : Execution expressions are defined using the untyped API.
+  * Lambdas (This naturally means its unsupported)
-* Parsing support for module specifiers and attributes.
-(Its a todo)
+* RAII : This needs support for constructors/destructor parsing
+  * I haven't gotten around to yet, only useful (to me) for third-party scanning
+* Multiple Inheritance

 Keywords kept from "Modern C++":